ghazalb76/GrpcServer/README.md

 # GrpcServer
-A code which establishes grpc server and waits for clients to send their grpc requests and responses to them.
+Establish a gRPC Server and wait for clients to send their gRPC requests and response them.